 MV Manta Queen 3 Overview

 MV Manta Queen 3 was first launched in 2011, she is a very large ship, and offers the great-value Similan liveaboard diving.
 Instead of being a modified fishing boat, like some other boats, MQ3 was designed and purpose-built for scuba diving liveaboard trips.
 In 2018 MQ3 had a major refit and cabin change.
 Due to popular demand, there are now more twin & double cabins with private bathrooms.
 With so much space and stability, guests can wander around the decks looking for somewhere to read a book or chill out under the sun or stars.
 Scuba diving tours tend to be very sociable affairs, so divers often mix together and chat in groups.
 Even those who join the trip alone will make friends both underwater and onboard.
 All the cabins have air-conditioning and come in different levels of comfort at great-value prices.
 MQ3 has free Wi-fi.
-This service is dependent on a cellular mast at Similan Island #4, and therefore the signal is not guaranteed for the whole cruise.
+This service is dependent on a cellular signal is not guaranteed for the whole cruise.

 Nitrox (Enriched air) is available for those who are certified.
 Of course, taking part in a diving course aboard a liveaboard is very common, and Manta Queen 3 offers a range of PADI diving courses at unbeatable prices.